 Can I sign up for foreign streaming services?

 This really depends on the service.
-Some, like Fox Sports, require a method of payment registered in a particular country.
+Some require a method of payment registered in a particular country.
 If the service accepts PayPal, you may be able to sign up regardless, but often, streaming platforms will check the address registered with your account, and if it’s outside of their broadcast area, will prevent you from completing the payment process.

 Without a virtual credit card or friend in the target country willing to share their payment information, there’s no easy way to register for these services.